Epigenetic

 Strengths

-- +Growing methodological work on analytical precision
+- +Growing body of research on measurement precision

 Limitations

-- −Fewer independent validation studies than epigenetic clocks
+- −Fewer independent studies than epigenetic clocks

 Samples:Finger-prick dried bloodVenous blood